-- The FEI may impose a specific online system to manage invitations, provided the Secretary General has duly informed the OCs and NFs of such requirement with sufficient prior written notice.
+1. The FEI may impose a specific online system to manage invitations, provided the Secretary General has duly informed the OCs and NFs of such requirement with sufficient prior written notice.
 Invitations for individual Athletes to take part in CIs must be sent to the NFs of the Athletes concerned.
 Invitations from OCs must be sent to the NFs of the Athletes concerned.

 Invitations must include copies of the schedule.
 The percentage of Athletes personally invited by OCs shall be specified in the Sport Rules for the specific Disciplines.
 However, these invitations from OCs (foreign and/or home Athletes) must be under the same conditions as for other Athletes and must in no way be directly or indirectly in connection with a financial contribution.
 Pay Cards and appearance fees, even in the form of VIP tables and Event privileges, are strictly prohibited and will be sanctioned.

-Invitations to take part in CIOs may only be sent from the host NF directly to other NFs and - Invitations to take part in CIOs may only be sent from the host NF directly to other NFs and must stipulate the number of Athletes and Horses that may be included in the official team and the number of individual entries that can be accepted. - At CIOs the number of invited NFs may be limited according to the schedule of the Event as approved by the FEI and the Sport Rules of the relevant Discipline. - 4.
+- 2. Invitations to take part in CIOs may only be sent from the host NF directly to other NFs and must stipulate the number of Athletes and Horses that may be included in the official team and the number of individual entries that can be accepted. - 3.
+At CIOs the number of invited NFs may be limited according to the schedule of the Event as approved by the FEI and the Sport Rules of the relevant Discipline. - 4.
 Unless the relevant Sport Rules provide otherwise, the announcement of the approved date and place of a Championship automatically counts as an invitation to all NFs eligible to participate.
-Intentions to participate must be sent to the host NF as soon as possible - participate.
-Intentions to participate must be sent to the host NF as soon as possible.

-5. All Athletes taking part in CIs, FEI Championships and Games must be given the same allowances and conditions.
+Intentions to participate must be sent to the host NF as soon as possible. - 5.
+All Athletes taking part in CIs, FEI Championships and Games must be given the same allowances and conditions.
 If similar accommodation facilities are not available for all Athletes and their Horses, allocation shall be decided by a draw.